junxit/us-congress-bills-114/metadata.md

 - 2016-04-13 — Introduced in House
 - 2016-04-13 — Introduced in House
 - 2016-04-13 — Referred to the House Committee on Oversight and Government Reform.
+- 2016-04-14 — Committee Consideration and Mark-up Session Held.
+- 2016-04-14 — Ordered to be Reported by Voice Vote.
+- 2016-06-21 — Placed on the Union Calendar, Calendar No. 494.
+- 2016-06-21 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-636.
+- 2016-06-21 — Reported by the Committee on Oversight and Government Reform.
+H. Rept.
+114-636.